-The Board of Directors and management recommend a vote "FOR" the proposed Section $162\,(m)$ Amendments in order to permit the exclusion of compensation in respect of awards granted under the 1990 Long-Term Incentive Plan from the deduction limitations imposed by Section $162\,(m)$ of the Internal Revenue Code.
+The Board of Directors and management recommend a vote "FOR" the proposed Section 162(m) Amendments in order to exclude compensation in respect of awards granted under the 1990 Long-Term Incentive Plan from the deduction limitations imposed by Section 162(m) of the Internal Revenue Code.

-AGENDA ITEM NO. SIX: APPROVAL OF INTERNAL REVENUE CODE SECTION 162 (m) ANNUAL INCENTIVE PLAN TERMS
+AGENDA ITEM NO. SIX: APPROVAL OF INTERNAL REVENUE CODE SECTION 162(m) ANNUAL INCENTIVE PLAN TERMS